nyaruka/goflow/docs/md/expressions.md

 ## weekday(date)

-Returns the day of the week for `date`, 0 is sunday, 1 is monday..
+Returns the day of the week for `date`.

+The week is considered to start on Sunday so a Sunday returns 0, a Monday returns 1 etc.

 ```objectivec